afzalxo/PertNAS/README.md

 Place the generated cell genotype in `nasbench301/example.py` file in the `genotype_config` variable and run the `example.py` script.
 We utilize same architecture for both normal and reduction cells.

-The best searched cell using supernet-based search achieves 94.58% and the best searched cell using evolutionary approach achieves 94.71% accuracy.
+The best searched cell using supernet-based search achieves 94.58% and the best searched cell using evolutionary approach achieves 94.71% accuracy on NASBench-301.
 Architectures of best cells are as below

 Searched Cells
 --------------